On the intersection of local Arthur packets for classical groups and applications: Notation and preliminaries

-For example, if $\{x,...,x\}$ contains $k$ copies of $x$, then
+For example, if $\{x,\dots,x\}$ contains $k$ copies of $x$, then

-If right hand side is the highest derivative, then we say left hand side is a highest derivative up to a scalar. \begin{lemma} Suppose $\rho$ is a self-dual supercuspidal representation of $\GL_d$, and $\pi$ is an irreducible representation of $\SO_{2(n+dt)+1}$ or $\Sp_{2(n+dt)}$.
-Then there exists a representation $\sigma$ of $\SO_{2n+1}$ or $\Sp_{2n}$ such that
+If the $D_{\rho|\cdot|^{x}}^{(k)}(\pi)$ in the right hand side is the highest derivative, then we say the left hand side is a highest derivative up to a scalar. \begin{lemma} Suppose $\rho$ is a self-dual supercuspidal representation of $\GL_d$, and $\pi$ is an irreducible representation of $G_{(n+dt)}$.
+Then there exists a representation $\sigma$ of $G_n$ such that

 if and only if

 In this case, if $\sigma$ has a unique irreducible subrepresentation $\sigma'$, then